zkonduit/ezkl-docs/About_EZKL/RunArgs.md

 > - Input Visibility: `--input-visibility`
 > - Output Visibility: `--output-visibility`
 > - Param Visibility: `--param-visibility`
-> - Pack Base: `--pack-base`
 > - Allocated Constraints: `--allocated-constraints`

 Let's go over each in detail with examples.
-Again, we'll be using the `1l_sigmoid` example under `examples/onnx`.

-> Note: We use "computational graph" and "neural network" interchangeably.
-This is due to the fact that `ezkl` can be used for making SNARKs of any computational graph including neural networks.
+> Note:  `ezkl` can be used with any computational graph with supported operations, including neural networks.
 You can think of "computational graph" as your model in .onnx format.

 ### Tolerance